 Additional Costs When Spaying a Pet in Heat

-Dogs and cat are typically spayed at six months of age.
-If spayed before the first heat cycle (which happens around 6 months), the chances of mammary cancer are greatly reduced (96%).
+Dogs and cat are typically spayed by 4 to 6 months of age.
+If the animal is spayed before the first estrus cycle, the chances of mammary cancer are greatly reduced.
 Spaying at any age eliminates the chance of ovarian and uterine cancers, as they are removed during a typical spay.
 Some animals, especially those at shelters, are spayed and neutered at much younger ages.

 The "best" age to spay and neuter is a topic of much debate.
-Speak to your veterinarian about your specific pet (dog, cat, breed, etc.) for advice on age to spay.
-Most people will agree that it is best to avoid spaying when in heat if possible.
+Speak to your veterinarian about your specific pet for advice on the best age to spay.
+Most people agree that it is best to avoid spaying when in heat if possible.

-Sometimes an appointment is made in advance or an animal is found, rescued, etc. and the estrus status is not known when the surgery is scheduled.
-If this is the case, speak to your veterinarian about possible risks and added costs of spaying while in heat.
+Sometimes an appointment is made in advance or an animal is found or rescued and the estrus status is not known when the surgery is scheduled.
+If this is the case, speak to your veterinarian about possible risks and added costs of spaying the animal while it is in heat.